-If the free disk space available in the /tmp directory is less than what is required, then complete one of the following steps:
+If there is less than 180 MB of free disk space available in the /tmp directory, then complete one of the following steps:

 - Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems.

-• To determine the amount of free disk space on the system, enter the following command:
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space available, enter the following command: